AGM-62 Walleye

 The AGM-62 Walleye is a television-guided glide bomb which was produced by Martin Marietta and used by the United States Armed Forces from the 1960s-1990s.
-The Walleye I had a 825 lb (374 kg) high-explosive warhead; the later Walleye II "Fat Albert" version had a 2,000 pound warhead and the ability to replace that with a W72 nuclear warhead.
+The Walleye I had a 825 lb (374 kg) high-explosive warhead; the later Walleye II "Fat Albert" version had a 2,000 pound warhead and the ability for that to be replaced with a W72 nuclear warhead.

 The AGM designation of the Walleye as an "air-to-ground missile" is a misnomer, as it is an unpowered bomb with guidance avionics, similar to the more modern GBU-15.
 The Walleye was superseded by the AGM-65 Maverick, which did include a rocket motor and was thus a missile.